10 Lettering Classes to Grow Your Skills. I hand-picked ten Skillshare Lettering classes that will help you develop your style and skills!

 - Lettering for Brands: Working with Clients to Create Iconic Designs by Louise Fili (8 videos, 50 minutes) – Louise Fili is to the lettering world what Michael Jordan is to the basketball world: A Legend.
 And who passes up the opportunity to learn from a legend?
 Certainly not me!

 - Hand Lettering Styles and Techniques for Embellishment by Spencer Charles (14 videos, 1h 2min) – This class is taught exclusively in Adobe Illustrator, my favorite program!
 You will be taking a single word and illustrating it in a variety of styles digitally using the pen tool and Spencer’s tips.
-I especially loved the bonus time-lapse video showing his full process for creating the classes title card.
+I especially loved the bonus time-lapse video showing his full process for creating the class’s title card.
 It’s awesome to watch him work!

 - Hand Lettering in Motion by Jake Bartlett (11 videos, 1 h 5 min) – This was a class I was super excited to take.
 It’s just plain cool!!!
-Since I already have the Adobe Creative Cloud, it was easy to sign into my account and download Adobe After Effects, so I can make my own lettering in motion videos and GIFs.
+Since I already have the Adobe Creative Cloud, it was easy to sign in to my account and download Adobe After Effects, so I can make my own lettering in motion videos and GIFs.
 Keep an eye out for some Hand Lettering in Motion of my own coming on my social media soon.

 - Hand Lettering: Adding Flair and Embellishments by Peggy Dean (12 videos, 1 h 7 min) – Peggy’s classes are always on my list.
 She’s got a wonderfully approachable teaching style, and her skills are undeniable!